Recoskie/JDasm/docs/Machine.md

 <br />

 When you compare a x86 core from the 80's like the 16 bit Intel 8086 to a modern AMD ryzen.
-The first thought that runs through peoples heads is that they run completely different machine code.
+The first thought that will most likely will run through your heads is that they run completely different machine code.

 <br />

-Well modern x86 can still run 16 bit 8086 machine code in 16 bit mode.
+Actually modern x86 can run 16 bit 8086 machine code in 16 bit mode.
 This is called the processor <strong>instruction set architecture</strong>.

 <br />